alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 ## Information Retrieval (IR)

-**Retriever**: Based on the retrieval evaluation results (see section below), a hybrid of vector and full-text search with the [Reciprocal Rank Fusion](https://lancedb.github.io/lancedb/reranking/rrf/) reranker was used a retriever of text chunks.
+**Retriever**: Based on the retrieval evaluation results (see section below), a hybrid of vector and full-text search with the [Cross Encoder](https://lancedb.github.io/lancedb/reranking/cross_encoder/) (using model `cross-encoder/ms-marco-MiniLM-L-2-v2`) reranker was used a retriever of text chunks.

-**Post-processing**: The top 10 retrieved text chunks are further processed and enriched with metadata: They are grouped by their blog post title, and the groups are ordered by the sum of the chunks' relevance scores from the retriever.
-Finally, the blog post URL is added to each group.
+**Post-processing**: The top 10 retrieved text chunks are further processed and enriched with metadata: They are grouped by their blog post title, and then the groups/titles are order by their accumulated relevance score from their retrieved text chunks, and the text chunks of the top 5 groups are selected.

+**Sentence-window retrieval**:
+Each blog post has multiple chunks of text, and their order is stored in the knowledge base.
+This information can be used to add more context to the retrieved text chunks.
+I decided to do this for the group/title with the highest accumulated relevance score after post-processing, as it has the best chance of being relevant to the user query.
+For all text chunks in this group, the text chunks immediately before and after the retrieved text chunks are added to the group if they are not already in the group.

 ### Ideas for improvement

 - if similar blog post title (cosine similarity > 0.8), prioritize the more recent one (unless the from the same year)
-- sentence-window retrieval: also provide the chunk before and after the retrieve chunk from the same blog post for enrichment
 - Query rewriting: try HyDE (let the LLM answer the query hypothetically and use this as the new query)

 ## Chatbot App